raphaelleroffo/intro-to-gis/Session2/session2_tutorial.md

 Today we'll look at the city of Barcelona and its green mobility infrastructure.
 Luckily, an open data portal is available for you to search for data.
 Go to https://opendata-ajuntament.barcelona.cat/data/en/dataset .

 On the side panel, you can select the data formats you're interested in.
 Here, these could be SHP (shapefiles), GeoJSON and GPKG (geopackages).
-However there is a bug on the page as you can't select multiple formats at once ; if you select GeoJSON and SHP it will look for datasets that have both GeoJSON *and* SHP formats available.
-Instead, you have to do each format one by one.
+However there is a bug on this portal as you can't select multiple formats at once ; if you select GeoJSON and SHP it will look for datasets that have both GeoJSON *and* SHP formats available.
+Instead, you have to look at each format one by one.
 In this tutorial we'll stick to SHP as it's the most widely available format (23 datasets available) and in fact datasets available as GeoJSON are also available as SHP.

 <img src="../img/S2-01.png" width="700">

 Now you see a list of various datasets.
 We will be interested in datasets related to cycling paths.
 Before you start downloading anything, make sure you create in your Documents a dedicated folder where you'll save all your downloads.
 You can call it `Session2`.
 Note that QGIS can get "cranky" if the folder sits on a Dropbox or some kind of cloud-based drive.
 Please choose a *local* location on your computer.

-These are the datasets we will be working with:
+**These are the datasets we will be working with:**

 - **Zones 30** (cars limited to 30km/h speed) https://opendata-ajuntament.barcelona.cat/data/en/dataset/zones30-carrers